-st_value This member gives the value of the associated symbol.
-Depending on the context, this may be an absolute value, an address, etc.; details appear below.
+External C symbols have the same names in C and object files' symbol tables. \mid st_value This member gives the value of the associated symbol.
+Depend- ing on the context, this may be an absolute value, an address, and so on; details appear below.

-- st_size Many symbols have associated sizes.
+st_size Many symbols have associated sizes.
 For example, a data object's size is the number of bytes contained in the object.
-This member holds 0 if the symbol has no size or an unknown size. - st_info This member specifies the symbol's type and binding attributes.
+This member holds 0 if the symbol has no size or an unknown size.

+st_info This member specifies the symbol's type and binding attributes.
 A list of the values and meanings appears below.
 The following code shows how to manipulate the values.